 For those purine and pyrimidine disorders that do present with symptoms, almost any system can be affected.
-Particular problems include kidney stones and renal disease (see entry Kidney disease), recurrent infections and severe immune deficiency, severe recurrent anaemia (anemia - US), muscle cramps and wasting, arthritis, neurological problems such as developmental delay, autism (see entry Autism Spectrum disorders, including Asperger syndrome) and seizures (see entry Epilepsy).
+Particular problems include kidney stones and renal disease (see entry Kidney disease), recurrent infections and severe immune deficiency, severe recurrent anaemia (anemia – US), muscle cramps and wasting, arthritis, neurological problems such as developmental delay, autism (see entry Autism Spectrum conditions) and seizures (see entry Epilepsy).
 They may also be responsible for adverse reactions to chemotherapy in patients undergoing treatment for cancer.
 Although originally thought to be childhood problems, it is clear that they may present at any age.

 Symptoms may be severe and life-threatening.

 Specific treatment is only available for a small number of these conditions at present.

 The mode of inheritance of these disorders is autosomal recessive, except Lesch Nyhan syndrome (HPRT deficiency) and phosphoribosylpyrophosphatesynthetase superactivity (PRPS) which are X-linked conditions, and familial juvenile hyperuricaemic nephropathy which is dominant.
 The degree of severity may be highly variable, even within the same family.